-Snickerdoodle Cookie Dough Cinnamon Rolls: Rich brioche stuffed with snickerdoodle cookie dough truffles, sprinkled with cinnamon sugar, and rolled into cinnamon rolls.
+These Snickerdoodle Cookie Dough Cinnamon Rolls are soft brioche rolls stuffed with snickerdoodle cookie dough truffles and topped with icing.

 Which means the countdown to the holidays starts and coincidentally my vodka of the month club as well. 🙂